Skip to Content

 How to Tell if Your Clay is Bone Dry

-Bone dry clay is lighter in color than it is in its workable state.
-It also feels lighter in weight than it was before because it has lost a lot of water content.
+Bone dry pottery is lighter in color than in its workable state.
+It also feels a little bit lighter in weight than it was before because it has lost a lot of water content.

 In addition to this, it is quite crumbly and fragile.
-It can easily break if it is not handled with enough care.
+It breaks easily if not handled with care.
+Handles can break off, and rims can be chipped when it’s bone dry.

 However, whilst clay may look bone dry on the surface, it may still contain water underneath.
-The following test is therefore recommended:
+One thing you can do if you are not sure if it’s bone dry is to try the cheek test…

 The Cheek Test!

-Hold your greenware to your cheek or wrist and notice the temperature.
-Does it feel cold, cool, or room temperature?
+Hold your greenware to your cheek or wrist and notice the temperature (source).
+Does it feel cold, cool, or at room temperature?

 It is normally recommended that if your greenware feels room temperature, then it is bone dry.